-Process Cooling’s Cooling Capabilities Chart on Portable Chillers — in print and online at www.process-cooling.com — offers a side-by-side comparison of portable chiller manufacturers.
+Process Cooling’s Cooling Capabilities Chart on Portable Chillers offers a side-by-side comparison of portable chiller manufacturers.
 For the purpose of this comparison, a portable chiller is defined as one that does not need to be hard-wired, can be moved with human power (rather than equipment) and generally has less than 5 tons of cooling capacity.

-We have included the basic specs — configuration, condenser/evaporator, chilling method, materials of construction, process fluid and industries served — in our printed version.
-For tonnage capabilities, temperature range and additional features, point your Web browser to www.process-cooling.com.
-From there, you can review specific company listings, and hyperlinks take you directly to selected manufacturers websites.
+For tonnage capabilities, temperature range and additional features, click here.
+From there, you can review specific company listings, and hyperlinks that take you directly to selected manufacturers websites.

-To contact a specific manufacturer, click on the company name in the search results at www.process-cooling.com/portable-chillers-chart and use the contact information shown.
+To contact a specific manufacturer, click on the company name in the search results and use the contact information shown.